 Dogs are naturally playful, inquisitive, and friendly creatures, which is why we love them so much!
-But, if your dog suddenly doesn’t seem interested in the things they used to love, it could be an indicator that they’re not feeling their best.
-Just like humans, depressed dogs can feel a lack of motivation to do the things they used to.
+But, if your dog suddenly doesn’t seem interested in the things they used to love, it could indicate that they’re not feeling their best.
+Like humans, depressed dogs can feel a lack of motivation to do the things they used to.

 For example, if your pup is usually a big fan of playing with their toys but hasn’t bothered with them lately, they’re probably feeling a little down.
-Remember though that it’s normal for a dogs interest in their toys to vary from day to day, but if their uninterest has been going on for a long time you should definitely be paying attention.
+Remember, though, that it’s normal for a dog’s interest in their toys to vary daily, but if their uninterest has been going on for a long time, you should pay attention.

 The same is true for exercise and walks.
-If your dog seems super low on energy, lethargic, and doesn’t want to come out and jump around, they could be feeling depressed or anxious.
-If they’re also hiding and cowering around the house, this a sure sign that something isn’t right!
+If your dog seems super low on energy, lethargic, and doesn’t want to come out and jump around, it could be feeling depressed or anxious; if they’re also hiding and cowering around the house, this a sure sign that something isn’t right!

 5. Changes in Behaviors

-If you’re noticing a lot of changes in your furry friend’s behavior, they might be letting you know that they’re unhappy.
+If you’re noticing many changes in your furry friend’s behaviour, they might be letting you know they’re unhappy.
 If your dog is usually very friendly but is suddenly showing signs of aggression, for example, then something’s not right.
 Sudden aggression can be a sign of both depression and anxiety, so don’t ignore it!

 You might also notice that your pup starts pacing.
 Just like humans that are feeling anxious, dogs have certain things they do to try when they’re feeling unhappy and pacing back and forth is one of them.
 This could also be a sign of boredom, and if you spot your dog pacing, take them outside for a fun run around – it could be just what they need!